Bachelor of Arts

 Students interested in taking courses not on the master list, including requirements for pre-Veterinary and pre-Medical students, must contact the undergraduate coordinator for approval.

-Students can substitute appropriate graduate courses for electives, with approval of the school and permission of the instructor.
-To substitute a 5000-level course or higher, the student must have senior standing and a minimum junior/senior-level GPA of 3.0.
+Students can substitute appropriate graduate courses for electives with approval of the undergraduate coordinator and permission of the instructor.
+To substitute a 5000-level course or higher, the student must have senior standing and a minimum upper division GPA of 3.0.

 Master List